- Save 10% on early bookings for summer & later

 - Travel before 31st December 2020 (inclusive)

-Get the latest coronavirus (COVID-19) updates for Belgium with current travel advice, statistics and online resources.
+Get the latest coronavirus (COVID-19) updates for Costa Rica with current travel advice, statistics and online resources.

-The May weather guide for Bruges, Belgium shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The May weather guide for Costa Rica shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

-How warm is it in Bruges in May?
+How hot is it in Costa Rica in May?

-Daytime temperatures usually reach 16°C in Bruges in May, falling to 9°C at night.
+Daytime temperatures usually reach 25°C in San Jose, Costa Rica in May with low heat and humidity, falling to 17°C at night.

-How sunny is it in Bruges in May?
+How sunny is it in Costa Rica in May?

-There are normally 7 hours of bright sunshine each day in Bruges in May - that's 42% of daylight hours.
+There are normally 7 hours of bright sunshine each day in San Jose, Costa Rica in May - that's 52% of daylight hours.

-There are usually 15 days with some rain in Bruges in May and the average monthly rainfall is 56mm.
+There are usually 19 days with some rain in San Jose, Costa Rica in May and the average monthly rainfall is 261mm.

-Browse the sunrise & sunset times for Bruges in May 2020.
-Select a month to view Bruges sunrise & sunset times for the next twelve months.
+Browse the sunrise & sunset times for Costa Rica in May 2020.
+Select a month to view Costa Rica sunrise & sunset times for the next twelve months.
+The Costa Rica sunrise & sunset times shown below are for San Jose.

 |Date||Sunrise times||Sunset times|